IGY Launches Savannah Harbor Marina Development, Expanding IGY Marinas’ Best-in-Class Global Network

 IGY SAVANNAH HARBOR MARINA WILL OFFER 100 BERTHS, FILLING AN IMPORTANT MARKET NEED ON THE US EAST COAST AND ADDING IGY’S 23RD MARINA DESTINATION!

-The opportunity to develop and operate IGY Savannah Harbor Marina means we will deliver the highest levels of service to our global clientele in this incredible destination.”NEW YORK, NEW YORK, UNITED STATES, February 12, 2024 /EINPresswire.com/ -- Today, Island Global Yachting (IGY Marinas) announces the development of a new marina in the heart of Savannah, Georgia.
+The opportunity to develop and operate IGY Savannah Harbor Marina means we will deliver the highest levels of service to our global clientele in this incredible destination.”SAVANNAH, GEORGIA, UNITED STATES, February 13, 2024 /EINPresswire.com/ -- Today, Island Global Yachting (IGY Marinas) announces the development of a new marina in the heart of Savannah, Georgia.
 Branded IGY Savannah Harbor Marina and developed in partnership with Savannah Harbor Partners LLC, the destination will, upon completion in the Spring of 2025, feature 100 berths for vessels of all sizes, including over 1,000 linear feet to accommodate deep draft superyachts.
 Located just 5 miles from the Intracoastal Waterway and with no air draft or depth restrictions on the Savannah River, it is an ideal stopover point for both cruisers and transiting superyachts.

 — Steve English, President IGY Marinas